April 27 - May 5

 SOUTH FORK NATURAL HISTORY MUSEUM

-Exhibits on local flora and fauna, a touch tank, and trails in the field behind the museum, $10 adults, $7 kids 3 to 12, free for those 2 and under, free Tuesdays and Thursdays, 4-5 p.m. * Seed scientists story and hands-on activity for ages 3 to 5, Saturday, 10:30 a.m., $3 materials fee. * Diamond terrapin nature program for ages 6 and up, Saturday, 2 p.m.
+Exhibits on local flora and fauna, a touch tank, and trails in the field behind the museum, $10 adults, $7 kids 3 to 12, free for those 2 and under, and free Tuesdays and Thursdays, 4-5 p.m. * Seed scientists story and hands-on activity for ages 3 to 5, Saturday, 10:30 a.m., $3 materials fee. * Diamond terrapin nature program for ages 6 and up, Saturday, 2 p.m.
 Advance registration required for most programs.

 SOUTHAMPTON ARTS CENTER